Documentation Index

 View Monitoring dashboards

 Dashboards provided by Monitoring consist of multiple graphic charts.
 You can display and intuitively check only the information you need from the dashboard of each server.
 The information shown in the dashboard is collected every minute to be displayed, but it shows only the average values.
-To use dashboards, follow these steps:
+To use dashboards:

 3. Click the MongoDB Server to be monitored from the list of MongoDB Service.

-4. Click the button for the dashboard you want to check from the page on the right.
+4. Click the button for the dashboard you want to check from the interface on the right.

 5. Click and select all graphic charts you want to display and check on the dashboard.